vyashin-devops/vyashin-devops/README.md

-### Hi there I'am Vyacheslav Yashin 👋 IT Specialist Certified by Microsoft
+### Hi there I'am Vyacheslav Yashin 👋 IT Specialist.
+Certified by Microsoft
 <img src="certificates.jpg">

 <!--